AadhishS/Kerala-IoT-Challenge/README.md

 <blockquote>

-Hi, I am  Milan Deepak.
-I am a first year Electronics and Communications student  @ <a href="http://mgmits.ac.in/" target="_blank">Muthoot&nbsp; Institute&nbsp; of&nbsp; Technology&nbsp; and&nbsp; Science</a>.
+Hi, I am  AADHISH S. I am a second year B-Tech Computer Science student  @ <a href="http://mahagurutech.ac.in" target="_blank">Mahaguru&nbsp; Institute&nbsp; of&nbsp; Technology</a>.

-I have helped in some electronics projects.
+I have helped in some computer science and electronics projects.
 I love to learn new things and I like to be updated with development in the Tech Industry.
-I am Fascinated  about Tech, Space and related stuff.
+I am Fascinated  about Tech, Business and related stuff.

 </blockquote>